syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Gets or sets an object that indicates whether to customize the upload behavior in the file explorer
+Gets or sets an object that indicates whether to customize the upload behavior in the File Explorer.